Counties Manukau Health Young Mums Midwifery Service

 - Preparation for birth - where to give birth

 - Links with other helpful groups and people.

 Pregnancy or Antenatal Classes

 There are different types of classes available in Counties Manukau, please contact the provider of your choice here to obtain more information about what they can offer you.
 Also speak with your LMC as they can guide you toward making the decision that’s right for you.

-Publicly Funded (Free of charge) sessions are available through:
+Publicly Funded (FREE) sessions are available through:

 Not Publicly Funded: